Friday, May 26, 2023

 2. A deep personal understanding of one's strengths and weaknesses

-3. A laser-like focus on the organisation's purpose
+3. A laser-like focus on the organization's purpose

 4. A passionate commitment to continuous learning